onsip/SIP.js/docs/simple-user/sip.js.simpleusermedia.constraints.md

 ## SimpleUserMedia.constraints property

-Offer/Answer constraints determine of audio and/or video are utilized.
-If not specified, only audio is offered (audio is true, video is false).
+Offer/Answer constraints determine if audio and/or video are utilized.
+If not specified, only audio is utilized (audio is true, video is false).

 <b>Signature:</b>

 ```typescript
 constraints?: SimpleUserMediaConstraints;
 ```

+## Remarks

+Constraints are used when creating local media stream.
+If undefined, defaults to audio true and video false.
+If audio and video are false, media stream will have no tracks.